rjwalls/CS4401-notes/2099-01-02-getting_started.md

 - **Tmux**: A terminal multiplexer that allows you to run multiple terminal sessions within a single window, making it easier to manage your workflow.
 - **Pwntools**: A CTF (Capture the Flag) framework and exploit development library, perfect for writing exploits in Python.
 - **GDB (GNU Debugger)**: A powerful debugger that lets you inspect and control the execution of programs, essential for understanding how binaries work and for developing exploits.
+- **GEF (GDB Enhanced Features)**: An extension that makes GDB friendlier for exploit development and binary analysis.

-During lectures, I’ll be using this server to solve challenges, and I recommend you use it as well, especially if you have a computer with Apple Silicon.
-Apple Silicon uses a different hardware architecture than the challenge binaries, which can complicate the use of tools like GDB, even when using Docker.
-If you have an x86-based machine, the Docker-container method mentioned later in these notes is also a great option.
+During lectures, I’ll be using this server to solve challenges, and I strongly recommend you use it as well.
+The course binaries are primarily compiled for x86 and x86-64 Linux systems, and the shell server runs on x86-64 hardware.
+Many laptops, including Apple Silicon Macs and other ARM-based systems, use a different architecture.
+That mismatch can make GDB, process tracing, and exploit behavior frustrating or misleading, even when Docker or emulation is involved.
+Solving on the course server also keeps you close to the deployed challenge services, which helps avoid network-latency weirdness in timing-sensitive challenges.

+You may eventually want a local challenge-solving environment if you start doing CTFs or binary exploitation outside this course.
+That is useful, but it is a secondary workflow.
+For this class, start with the course shell server.

 To get up and running with the server, you’ll need to:

 1. Set up your SSH keys for secure access.
-2. Install GEF (GDB Enhanced Features) to make debugging easier.
+2. Get familiar with GDB and GEF, which are already configured on the shell server.
 3. Configure `tmux`.
 4. Optionally, configure vim.
+5. Install Ghidra on your own computer.

 ### Setting up SSH